Principal Investigator:

 Dario Miroli, currently at DSTL

-Leonardo Mancini, currently a postdoc in Pietro Cicuta's lab at University of Cambridge
+Leonardo Mancini, currently an assistant professor running his own lab at University of Glasgow.

 Keiran Stevenson, currently a postdoc in Minsu Kim's lab at Emory University